Max Verstappen bounces back with dominant win at Japanese Grand Prix | TSN

 SUZUKA, Japan (AP) — Max Verstappen's record-breaking dominance in Formula 1 resumed Sunday with his victory in the Japanese Grand Prix, leading almost the entire race on a sunny day in central Japan.

 His abrupt breakdown two weeks ago in Melbourne, Australia, looks like a blip in his total command over F1.
-He was out on the fourth lap when he rear brakes caught fire.
+He was out on the fourth lap when the rear brakes caught fire.

 Nothing like that this time.